Munawwar/preact-spa-template/README.md

-# Preact Vite SPA Starter Template
+# preact-spa-starter-template

+Preact single-page app starter template.
 This template is tuned for "SPA" sites; sites that do not need server side rendering (SSR).
-If you need SSR, then this template won't work for you.
+If you need SSR, then take a look at [preact-mpa-starter-template](https://github.com/Munawwar/preact-mpa-starter-template).

 Clone repo, use node.js 14+ and run following:
 ```